-[epistemic status: Quite uncertain.
-I’ve spent a few hours reading about this over the last few days, but I’m not very knowledgeable about anything here.
+[epistemic status: Reasonably confident.
+I spent a few hours reading about this, but I’m not very knowledgeable about anything here.
 If I’m wrong, it’s probably because there’s historical context which makes Chavez’s actions more reasonable.
-I tried to look for this kind of context a little, but couldn’t find it quickly so stopped looking.]
+I tried to look for this kind of context a little, but couldn’t find it quickly so stopped looking.
+Friends who know more about this kind of thing don’t think I’m obviously wrong.]

 Cesar Chavez, as far as I can tell, overall made the world a worse place by doing immoral things.
 I don’t see why he should be memorialized.